 Arrange for plenty of help.

 Arrange for help during the postpartum period ahead of time.
 This can include asking friends and loved ones to prepare meals, help with housework, laundry, and yard work, and assist with childcare.
-Postpartum doulas can be an excellent source of support and can help with both newborn care and household tasks so that new moms can get some rest.
+Postpartum doulas can also be an excellent source of support and help with newborn care and household tasks so new moms can get some rest.